anjenn/closetApp/thesis_rough_draft.md

 Further analysis:
 React is a Javascript Library for building user interfaces.
 It is the most universal and prevalent framework among developers, and thanks to having the biggest community of developers, and having a dedicated team from Facebook that improves and developes the technology, React developers can enjoy the greatest amount of technical support in developing.
-React -although is referred to as framework for convenience- is in fact as library, not a framework.
+While it is often referred to as, and grouped as framework for conveinence, React is technically not a framework.
-It is a library, not a framework, and thus cannot build web app without the support of other libraries (https://javascript.plainenglish.io/angular-vs-react-vs-vue-js-which-is-the-best-choice-for-2022-5ef83f2257ab).
-Considering that Vue.js and Angular.js can be built without libraries, this drawback only associates with React.js
+In fact, it is a library, and thus cannot build web app without the support of other libraries (https://javascript.plainenglish.io/angular-vs-react-vs-vue-js-which-is-the-best-choice-for-2022-5ef83f2257ab).
+Considering that Vue.js and Angular.js can be built without libraries, this drawback only associates with React.

+Nonetheless, React with its biggest user community among the group of frameworks, offers the median solution in nearly most of the important aspects, including learning curve, quantity of features, newness, and etc. As there is no one absolute answer for choice in frameworks, being the median solution can make it exceptionally appealing to developers.

 #####Vue